 Number of Times Seen – 1 (2 Oct 2018)

-My Take on it – This is a film that I heard about a few months ago and was quite interested in seeing what it was all about.
+My Take on it – This is a film that I came across completely by accident and was surprised at how enjoyable it was.

 Check out my *updated* movie stats here

 To see my reviews of Oscar Winning Performances check out this link

 To see my reviews of all Oscar Best Picture Winners click here (now complete)

 Here is a link to my movie index A-Z